How to Deadlift Properly

 - Having cues in place is helpful to learn spacial awareness – particularly to do with the body.

-- Having cues in place has been correlated with higher levels of muscle activation.
+- That's because cues in place has been correlated with higher levels of muscle activation.
 Cues are often used by fitness enthusiasts and trainers alike to develop the ‘muscle mind connection.’

-- Having cues in place primarily helps you learn form and proper technique.
+- These cues can primarily help you learn form and proper technique.

 - Finally, a coach might use these cues to improve your performance, by enhancing form and correcting bad habits.
 It also serves a reference point through which you can communicate about the micro elements of an exercise.